Cat Diarrhea: What’s Mild, What’s Serious, and When to Call the Vet

 1) Quick triage: is this urgent?

-Before you focus on the litter itself, take a quick “whole cat” look.
-Diarrhea becomes more important when it comes with dehydration, weakness, repeated vomiting, blood, or a cat who suddenly feels off in general.
+Before focusing on the litter itself, take a quick whole-cat look.
+Diarrhea becomes more important when it comes with dehydration, weakness, repeated vomiting, blood, or a cat who suddenly feels off overall.

-2) What counts as diarrhea (and what doesn’t)
+2) What counts as diarrhea (and what does not)

 Diarrhea usually means stool that is unformed, mushy, or watery.
 A single slightly softer-than-usual stool can happen after a new treat, a stressful day, or a small routine change.
 The pattern matters more than the one moment.